 We can say that the compound motor is cumulative when the shunt field flux produced by the shunt winding aids the effect of the main field flux, produced by the series winding.

 You must know that cumulative motor is the most common because it provides high starting torque and good speed regulation at high speeds.
 This makes it the best in:

 We can say that the compound motor is differentiated when the flux produced by the shunt field winding decreases the effect of main series winding flux; so:

 Φtotal= Φseries- Φshunt.

-The total produced flux is lesser than the original flux, so the differential motor is used where constant speed is required with irrespective of load especially it’s used in elevator and escalator.
+The total produced flux is lesser than the original flux.
+Hence, the differential motor is used where constant speed is required irrespective of load, especially when it is used in the elevator and escalator.